adrienTchounkeu/bmat-report-isrcs/ingests/README.rst

-*It contains all the ingested data*
+*It contains all the ingested data in files*